airboxlab/hopes/_sources/ope/index.rst.txt

 Implementing a new estimator
 ----------------------------

-To implement a new estimator, you need to subclass :class:`hopes.ope.estimators.BaseEstimator` and implement the :meth:`hopes.ope.estimators.BaseEstimator.estimate_policy_value`.
-It should return the estimated value of the target policy value function.
+To implement a new estimator, you need to subclass :class:`hopes.ope.estimators.BaseEstimator` and implement:

+- :meth:`hopes.ope.estimators.BaseEstimator.estimate_weighted_rewards`.
+It should return the estimated weighted rewards.
+- :meth:`hopes.ope.estimators.BaseEstimator.estimate_policy_value`.
+It should return the estimated value of the target policy.
+It typically uses the estimated weighted rewards.

 Below is the `BaseEstimator` class documentation.